 Code Jumper: Accessible Programming

-- APH stated that Code Jumper will be released for sale in January (both on quota and non-quota).
+- Update: Code Jumper has been released!
+(2/26/20) and is now available both on quota and non-quota.
 The first release is the Microsoft version and APH is currently working on an Android version.
-Teachers can go to Codejumper.com to sign up for an email list to receive updates.

 - Cubetto: Teaching Children How to code without Screens